 Examples of Internal Networking

-Internal networking is the process of establishing interpersonal connections in the workplace, typically done through social events and activities between colleagues.
+Internal networking is the process of establishing interpersonal connections in the workplace, typically done through social events and employee engagement activities between colleagues.
 Some internal networking event ideas include:

 1) Host social gatherings once a month.